tejnc/threat-intel-pipeline/README.md

   ✅ Performance Report
   ✅ README with architecture

-## 📞 Contact
+## 📞 Info
-  Developed by Tej Narayan Chaudhary.
-For inquiries, evaluation, or collaboration opportunities, please connect via [Github](https://github.com/tejnc) or [LinkedIn](https://www.linkedin.com/in/tej-narayan-chaudhary-545a57176).
+  Developed by Tezz Chaudhary.